We Will Rock You (musical): Variations

 On 5 September 2006, the London show celebrated what would have been Freddie Mercury's 60th birthday.
 During the song "Don't Stop Me Now", ordinarily sung by Killer Queen, the band "McFly" (who were at No. 1 with the song on the singles charts the previous week) emerged onto the stage to sing it instead.
 Brian May and Roger Taylor joined the encore, performing Taylor's "Say It's Not True" as a duo.
 Ben Elton also addressed the audience on this special occasion.
-The following week, tickets to the London show were sold from £19.46, Mercury's birth year.
+The following week, tickets to the London show went on sale from £19.46, Mercury's birth year.

 On 14 May 2007, the London show celebrated its fifth anniversary with a special show featuring both May and Taylor playing in the final section of the show.
 Writer Ben Elton also made an appearance to present a special plaque to the cast, May and Taylor.
 During the portion of the show based in Pop's bar, the line "But the Pub Landlord has a Bike" was followed by a cameo appearance of British comedian Al Murray, who came up through the stage on a motorcycle.

 The London show's sixth anniversary performance was held on 21 May 2008, a week after its actual anniversary due to the unavailability of Brian May.
 For the first time since the show opened, the Killer Queen character performed the entire song "Don't Stop Me Now", a musical number which is normally interrupted by the Khashoggi character.
 This unique performance is acknowledged by Killer Queen's dialogue: "No, you didn't let me finish, you never let me finish.
 For six long years, night after night, week after week, year after year.
-Well, tonight, I'm going to finish."
-To which Khashoggi replied: "It's not in the script!"
-The Killer Queen proceeded to yell "Screw the script!" before continuing the song.
+Well, tonight, I'm going to finish", to which Khashoggi replied: "It's not in the script!"
+Killer Queen proceeded to yell, "Screw the script!" before continuing the song.
 Additionally, May joined Killer Queen and the dancers on stage for the performance.
 After the encore, Elton made a thank you speech, after which the entire cast performed "The Show Must Go On", accompanied by May on guitar.